hnmahamud/campaign-project/README.md

 Password: 12345aA@
 ```

-If the examiner wants, he can open the account with linkedin or email password.
+If the examiner wants, he/she can open the account with linkedin or email password.
 Dummy login credential is provided to speed up the checking process.
 A lot of data is already added this account.

 ### That's it, thank you.